Computational Image-based Stroke Assessment for Evaluation of Cerebroprotectants with Longitudinal and Multi-site Preclinical MRI: Results and Discussion

 {\bf Validation with manual tracing of MRI sections:} We performed an initial validation experiment to determine the accuracy of our lesion segmentation.
-We first selected ten typical day 2 scans with a range of lesion sizes from SPAN pilot data.
-Two stroke experts from the SPAN network were recruited to estimate lesion volume from manually delineated coronal sections of the R2$_{rate}$ parameter map using ImageJ.
+We first selected ten typical day 2 scans, and two SPAN network stroke experts estimated lesion volume from manually delineated coronal sections of the R2 parameter map using ImageJ.
 All ten cases were analyzed by both raters, and they were blinded to the results of our pipeline.
 The same ten cases were subsequently processed with our pipeline without manual intervention to obtain the lesion volume for comparison in each case.
 We compared the human raters and the automated approach by computing descriptive statistics, the root-mean-square error (RMSE), and Pearson's correlation coefficient.
 We found the average lesion volume from manual raters was 11.56 mL and from the automated approach was 11.38 mL.
 The RMSE error between the two human raters was 2.22 mL, and the RMSE error between the humans and automated approach was 2.99 mL.
 The correlation between the human raters was 0.969 and that between the humans and automated approach was 0.957.
 The results indicate that the automated approach recovered similar lesion estimates as human raters, and difference in performance was practically the same as between humans.